claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   previous point in that the perpetrator demands access (or uses invasive tools) to tools and contents, rather than using "publicly available" tools.
 This type of attack is mounted in order to reduce the "life space" or "space for action" that the victim-survivor may have to perform activities that do not involve their abuser.
-  * Deleting data
+Once an attacker has access to an online account, they can use that to:
+  * Delete data, which can be communication, documents and more.
+  * Have access to friends, family and contacts.
-  * Access to contacts and data
+  * Have access to communication, audio-video content, and any associated metadata.
-  * Lock out
+  * Lock out ot change the authentication mechanisms that grant access to the account.
-  * Impersonation: Using the victim's online identity to send false messages to others or to purchase goods and services.
+  * Impersonate by using the victim's online identity to send false messages to others or to purchase goods and services.

 * Compromise of devices